 It is anticipated that the SCFD would provide fire suppression and emergency medical services to the Strawberry Fields Site under Alternative C. As discussed in Section 4.10.1, development of the casino structure would create additional risks from fires and add to firefighting responsibilities in the area.
-Due to the potential for an increase in calls for fire protection services during operation of Alternative C, a potentially significant impact to the SCFD could occur.
+Due to the potential for an increase in calls for fire protection services during operation of Alternative C, a potentially significant impact to the SCFD could occur under Option 1.
 With implementation of the mitigation discussed in Section 5.10.4, impacts would be addressed, and Alternative C would result in a less-than-significant effect on public fire protection services.

 Alternative C would lead to an increase in the number of fire protection and emergency medical services calls to the Strawberry Fields Site, although this increase would be at least partially offset by the closure of the existing Win-River Casino.
-Due to the potential for an increase in calls for fire protection services during operation of Alternative C, a potentially significant impact to the SCFD could occur.
-With implementation of mitigation in Section 5.10.4, impacts would be addressed, and Alternative C would result in a less-than-significant effect on public fire protection services.
+Due to the potential for an increase in calls for fire protection services during operation of Alternative C, a potentially significant impact to the SCFD could occur under Option 1.
+With implementation of mitigation in Section 5.10.4, impacts would be addressed, and Alternative C would result in a less-than-significant effect on public fire protection services under Option 1.
+Because the operation of the Public Safety Building would address the issue of fire and EMS, and because the need for fire and EMS would decline at the existing Win-River Site once it ceases gaming operations, Alternative C would result in a less-than-significant effect on fire and EMS services under Option 2.